Uniform Capacitated Facility Location Problems with Penalties/Outliers: Introduction

 We next consider a more general problem of {\em Capacitated k-facility location problem with penalties} (C$k$FLPP) where-in we are given an additional bound $k$ on the maximum number of facilities that can be opened with the cost function same as that of CFLPP.
 We present first constant factor approximations for the problem with and without violating the cardinality, violating the capacities a little.
 Our results for C$k$FLPP also provide same results for the well known {\em capacitated $k$-median problem with penalties} (C$k$MP) as a special case.
-Though, some results are known for {\em uncapacitated $k$-median problem with penalties} ($k$MP)~\cite{charikar2001algorithms,Hajiaghayi-kMP,Wu-kMP} and {\em uncapacitated $k$-facility location problem with penalties}($k$FLPP)~\cite{wang-kFLPP} using primal dual schema and local search, no result has been obtained using LP-rounding.
+Though, some results are known for {\em uncapacitated $k$-median problem with penalties} ($k$MP)~\cite{charikar2001algorithms,Hajiaghayi-kMP,Wu-kMP} and {\em uncapacitated $k$-facility location problem with linear penalties}($k$FLPP)~\cite{wang-kFLPP} using primal dual schema and local search, no result has been obtained using LP-rounding to the best of our knowledge.
 Thus, our results for C$k$FLPP provide first LP-rounding based approximations for the uncapacitated variants of these problems as well.
 To the best of our knowledge, no results are known for the capacitated variants of the problems.

-\begin{theorem} There is a polynomial time algorithm that approximates uniform capacitated $k$-facility location problem with penalties within a constant factor $(O(1/\epsilon))$ violating the capacities by a factor of at most $(1 + \epsilon)$ and cardinality by a factor of at most $2$, for every fixed $\epsilon > 0$. \end{theorem}
+\begin{theorem} There is a polynomial time algorithm that approximates uniform capacitated $k$-facility location problem with penalties within a constant factor $(O(1/\epsilon))$ violating the capacities by a factor of at most $(1 + \epsilon)$ and cardinality by a factor of at most $2$, for $\epsilon>0$. \end{theorem}

-\begin{theorem} There is a polynomial time algorithm that approximates uniform capacitated $k$-facility location problem with penalties within a constant factor $(O(1/\epsilon))$ violating the capacities by a factor of at most $(2 + \epsilon)$, for every fixed $\epsilon > 0$. \end{theorem}
+\begin{theorem} There is a polynomial time algorithm that approximates uniform capacitated $k$-facility location problem with penalties within a constant factor $(O(1/\epsilon^2))$ violating the capacities by a factor of at most $(2 + \epsilon)$, for $\epsilon>0$. \end{theorem}

-The hardness results of capacitated $k$-median~\cite{Charikar:1999} apply to C$k$FLP as well, i.e., no constant factor approximation can be obtained by rounding an LP solution, violating one of the cardinality/capacity by less than a factor of $2$ without violating the other.
+The integrality gaps of capacitated $k$-median(C$k$M)~\cite{Charikar:1999} apply to C$k$FLP as well, i.e., no constant factor approximation can be obtained by rounding a solution to standard LP, violating one of the cardinality/capacity by less than a factor of $2$ without violating the other.
 Thus the violations in Theorems~\ref{thm-ckflpp1} and~\ref{thm-ckflpp2} are inevitable.

-\begin{corollary} There is a polynomial time algorithm that approximates uniform capacitated $k$-median problem with penalties within a constant factor $(O(1/\epsilon))$ violating the capacities by a factor of at most $(1 + \epsilon)$ and cardinality by a factor of at most $2$, for every fixed $\epsilon > 0$. \end{corollary}